-At the 2012 Super Bowl in Indianapolis, she assisted the President & CEO of the local host committee with special media projects.
-In addition, Susan has assisted the White House with press operations during two visits to Cleveland by President Obama.
+At the Super Bowl in Indianapolis, she assisted the President & CEO of the local host committee with special media projects.
+She continued to demonstrate her versatility when the White House sought her assistance with press operations during two visits to Cleveland by President Obama.

-At the 2012 New York City Marathon, she managed the ever-changing press operations plan resulting from Hurricane Sandy.
-At the 2010 marathon, she organized a press conference featuring Chilean miner Edison (“The Runner”) Peña, for 200 international media in less than 48 hours.
+Her experience at the New York City Marathon brought one challenge after another.
+In 2012, she managed the ever-changing press operations plan resulting from Hurricane Sandy.
+Two years earlier, she organized a press conference featuring Chilean miner Edison (“The Runner”) Peña, for 200 international media in less than 48 hours.

-In May 2007, with just one week to go before the start of the U.S. Anti-Doping Agency (USADA) v.
-Floyd Landis hearing, Susan was hired to manage press operations for the nine-day arbitration at Pepperdine University.
-This was the first time a USADA hearing was open to the media.
-In just a few days, she implemented an accreditation system, created a media policy and organized a media workroom for more than 50 international journalists.
+The nine-day arbitration was the first time a USADA hearing was open to the media.
+In just a few days, Susan implemented an accreditation system, created a media policy and organized a media workroom for more than 50 international journalists.

 Throughout her career in sports administration, she has managed public relations and press operations for national governing bodies such as USA Swimming, USA Gymnastics, U.S. Speedskating, USA Cycling, National Archery Association, USA Table Tennis and U.S. Water Polo.

-In 1995, she was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
-For the 1994 Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
-In addition to working for ESPN on several international events, she served as research room manger for NBC at the 1996 Olympics.
+She was Chief of Research for ESPN’s inaugural Extreme Games in Newport, Rhode Island.
+For the Goodwill Games, she spent five weeks in St. Petersburg, Russia, where she managed press operations for a variety of sports and venues.
+In addition to working for ESPN on several international events, she served as research room manger for NBC at the Atlanta Olympics.

-Susan began her career in Indiana, working at Indiana Sports Corporation as Public Relations Director and still maintains a professional relationship with the organization.
+Susan began her career in Indiana, working at Indiana Sports Corporation as Public Relations Director.
 In addition, she worked for the Shelbyville (Ind.)
 News as general assignment reporter and chief photographer.
 She won two United Press International (UPI) photo awards and served as a stringer for Scripps-Howard News Service and UPI.
-She received her B.A. in journalism and political science from Indiana University in May, 1981.
+She received her B.A. in journalism and political science from Indiana University.

-She lives with her husband, Bud Shaw, a sports columnist for the Cleveland Plain Dealer.
+She lives with her husband, Bud Shaw, an award-winning sports columnist and golf addict in Cleveland, Ohio.